wfar/InstaLoad/README.md

 Caveat:

-Since this program doesn/t use the Instagram API, and but instead uses Selenium, it just automates the web browsing.
+Since this program doesn't use the Instagram API, but instead uses Selenium, it just automates the web browsing.
 This process is slow since Instagram requires a lot of JS and Ajax to be loaded.
 This program was tested and got an average download rate of 10-12 posts per min.
 The benefit of this script is that it can run in the background, so you can minimize and leave it running in the background.

 Disclaimer: